lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 }
 ```

-The `render` method has been changed also, we will pass the `ModelsCache` instance to the `RenderScn` instance
+The `render` function has been changed also, we will pass the `ModelsCache` instance to the `RenderScn` instance so they can be used to
-so they can be used to render them. we need also to update the `cleanup` function to properly free the `ModelsCache` instance.
+render them. we need also to update the `cleanup` function to properly free the `ModelsCache` instance.

 ## Rendering the triangle